Coming soon:

 “Nocturnes” by Oliverio Girondo (Stonecutter 2014)

-Fiction and essays by Liliana Colanzi, Giovanna Rivero, and others (Review, the magazine of the Americas Society, 2013-present)
+Fiction and essays by Liliana Colanzi, Giovanna Rivero, and others (Review, the magazine of the Americas Society, 2013-2016)

 Excerpt from Sergio Chejfec’s The Dark (The Coffin Factory 2012)